-d.
-Use previous student papers as exemplars.
+d) Use previous student papers as exemplars.
 Sample papers and model answers are used in many higher education settings to help students gauge expectations and better understand what they need to achieve.
 The confidence from that knowledge is even more important for methods teaching.
 Leston-Bandeira (2013) effectively used this technique by showing past student research proposals, which was the final assessment for that module.
-Showing students what they need to do helps them learn and demonstrating what their peers have accomplished demystifies the process and makes it seem more achievable.
+Showing students what they need to do helps them learn, and demonstrating what their peers have accomplished demystifies the process and makes it seem more achievable.

-2. Learning by Doing: give students first hand experience of the research process.
+2. Learning by doing.
+Give students first-hand experience of the research process.
 These are distinct examples of active learning techniques, but they are particularly important for teaching research methods.

-Get to data analysis quickly (Bailey 2018; Williams et al. 2004; Kilburn and Wiles 2014; Lewthwaite and Nind 2016).
+Get to data analysis quickly (Bailey, 2018; Kilburn and Wiles, 2014; Lewthwaite and Nind, 2016; Williams et al., 2004).
 Do something interesting with data right away that connects data to real world problems and the important issues of the discipline.
-Making quantitative analysis appear relevant and important for solving problems is effective for getting students engaged (MacInnes 2009; Scott Jones and Goldring 2014; Williams et al. 2004).
-Repeatedly practicing data analysis is also important for making students more comfortable and confident with using numbers.
-Practicing can also allow students to better master the skills required and retain the knowledge beyond the end of the module (Adriaensen et al. 2015).
+Making quantitative analysis appear relevant and important for solving problems is effective for getting students engaged (MacInnes, 2009; Scott Jones and Goldring, 2014; Williams et al., 2004).
+Repeatedly practising data analysis is also important for making students more comfortable and confident with using numbers.
+Practising can also allow students to better master the skills required and retain the knowledge beyond the end of the module (Adriaensen et al., 2015).

-Tackle exercises and projects in collaborative groups (Garfield and Ben-Zvi 2007).
+Tackle exercises and projects in collaborative groups (Garfield and Ben-Zvi, 2007).
 Statistics anxiety is a real problem that undermines student achievement in the teaching of quantitative methods.
 Collaborative learning is an effective way to get students working on difficult topics without sending their anxiety levels so high that it detracts from their learning.
-Students who worked collaboratively demonstrate a better grasp of the material and performed better on assignments than students in traditional lecture-based teaching (Keeler and Steinhorst 1995).
+Students who work collaboratively demonstrate a better grasp of the material and perform better on assignments than students in traditional lecture-based teaching (Keeler and Steinhorst, 1995).

 Make sure there is ample support by ‘scaffolding’ resources.
-Scaffolds are frameworks to support learner needs (Schmidt et al. 2015).
-They can involve resources developed in advance, such as handbooks for exercises that provide worked up problems to show students how to proceed (Clark and Foster 2017), questions to guide students in how to analyse a data set (Gunn 2017), or exercises to ease mathematics anxiety through formative quizzes and a narrative approach to using numbers (Scott Jones and Goldring 2017) .
+Scaffolds are frameworks to support learner needs (Schmidt et al., 2015).
+They can involve resources developed in advance, such as handbooks for exercises that provide worked-up problems to show students how to proceed (Clark and Foster, 2017), questions to guide students in how to analyse a data set (Gunn, 2017), or exercises to ease mathematics anxiety through formative quizzes and a narrative approach to using numbers (Scott Jones and Goldring, 2017) .
 They can also involve teacher interventions to support students as problems arise during classes.
 Providing lots of support materials to guide students through their work can ease their anxiety, help them focus less on the process, and engage them more with the material.

 Embed quantitative skills throughout the degree.
-Much of the literature notes the importance of embedding quantitative content in all of the curriculum rather than isolating it in specialist methods modules (Gunn 2017; MacInnes 2009; Parker 2008; Scott Jones and Goldring 2017; Williams et al. 2004, 2016).
-Students need to apply ideas to new situations and use these skills over and over again to effectively learn them (Garfield and Ben-Zvi 2007).
-Specialist modules on methods do not provide enough curriculum time to effectively learn these skills so they must be spread throughout the degree in order for students to practice them, to get experience in making mistakes and improve their performance, and to see that this sort of analysis is an important part of their degree and discipline.
+Much of the literature notes the importance of embedding quantitative content in all of the curriculum rather than isolating it in specialist methods modules (Gunn, 2017; MacInnes, 2009; Parker et al., 2008; Scott Jones and Goldring, 2017; Williams et al., 2004, 2016).
+Students need to apply ideas to new situations and use these skills over and over again to effectively learn them (Garfield and Ben-Zvi, 2007).
+Specialist modules on methods do not provide enough curriculum time to effectively learn these skills, so they must be spread throughout the degree in order for students to practise them, to get experience in making mistakes and improve their performance, and to see that this sort of analysis is an important part of their degree and discipline.
 Social science programmes would never provide only one opportunity for students to write an essay in a degree, so why should quantitative analysis be treated any differently?